FadiE98/BitLearn/README.md

    - Click **Save**

 4. **Your site is live!**
-   - Your site will be available at: `https://FadiE98.github.io/BitLearn`
+   - Your site will be available at the url created.
    - It may take a few minutes to deploy
    - You can check the deployment status in the **Actions** tab